dankamongmen/panelreels/README.md

 "previous" at the lower or upper boundary respectively will permute the displayed panels.
 This is so that the user interface is consistent across all possible panel dynamics.

+### Panelwheel details

+It is useful to consider three classes of event that affect panelwheel state:

+* The user can perform an action.
+Examples include moving to the previous or next panel, expanding or collapsing a panel, or moving among members within a panel.
+* An action can arise from program control flow.
+Examples include adding a panel (perhaps based on a kernel event) and updating a statistic (perhaps based on a periodic sampling).

+the terminal associated with the program can change.
+By far the most important example is a window resize resulting in SIGWINCH.
+Outcurses does not by itself install a SIGWINCH handler.
+So long as your

+not install a SIGWINCH handler; so long as your program doesn't, either

+* Either zero or one panel is "active".
+If any panels exist, one of them is the active panel (there can only be no active panel if there are no panels).
+* If the active panel is removed, if there

 ## fade()